Introduction to Community Care

 Guidance on charging is contained in the Charging for Residential Accommodation Guide (CRAG).
 This is issued by the DHSSPS and regularly updated.

-When a person is assessed as requiring nursing or residential care, the trust will undertake a financial assessment to see whether or not s/he can pay, or requires assistance paying the residential care fees.
-First, the trust will look at the person's capital, and then, if s/he has less than the capital limit, it will look at income.
+When a person is assessed as requiring permanent nursing or residential care (or where they are assessed as needing a period of residential care exceeding eight weeks), the trust will undertake a financial assessment to see whether or not s/he can pay, or requires assistance paying the residential care fees.
+First, the trust will look at the person's capital, and then, if s/he has less than the capital limit, it will look at their income.

 The capital and income rules which trusts must follow in conducting a financial assessment for a person entering residential care are similar to those used to determine entitlement to Pension Credit (PC) or Income Support, although there are some significant differences.